MSc Perfusion ScienceFind a programme

-This programme addresses academic and professional requirements: it integrates academic knowledge and understanding with both the needs of the working professional clinical perfusion scientist and the demands of professional registration with the Society of Clinical Perfusion Scientists of Great Britain and Ireland (SCPS).
+This programme integrates academic knowledge and understanding of perfusion science with both the needs of the working professional clinical perfusion scientist and the demands of professional registration with the Society of Clinical Perfusion Scientists of Great Britain and Ireland (SCPS).

 This programme is only available to students who have secured a clinical perfusion scientist trainee position with an accredited training centre in Great Britain or Ireland.
-It will develop your interest in and knowledge and understanding of perfusion science.
 Successful completion of the programme will lead to accreditation as a clinical perfusion scientist by the SCPS.

-The MSc provides high-quality, research-led education that is focused on the needs and expectation of students interested in perfusion science.
-It will equip you with enhanced knowledge, understanding and critical awareness of the current approaches and emerging research in the field.
+The MSc provides a high-quality, research-led education that will equip you with enhanced knowledge, understanding and critical awareness of the current approaches and emerging research relating to perfusion science.
 It will cover:

-- a theoretical background in quantitative statistics leading to more advanced knowledge on clinical trial design and management;
+- Theoretical background in quantitative statistics leading to more advanced knowledge on clinical trial design and management.

-- the key elements of a well-designed research project.
+- Key elements of a well-designed research project.